11 Best Delivery Apps to Work For in 2021

 - Have insurance on your name

-Working for Amazon Flex you can earn between $18 – $25 per hour.
+Working for Amazon Flex, you can earn between $18 and $25 per hour.
 But, if you’re only delivering packages, you most likely won’t be earning any big tips.
 Delivering for their food services (Amazon Fresh and Amazon Restaurants orders) you have a higher likelihood of making the most cash.
 Check out all the driving and earning possibilities on the Amazon Flex website.

 Amazon Flex Requirements:

 - Have a reliable car (needs 4 doors for Prime deliveries)

 - Have a smartphone with a data plan

 What Skills Do You Need for Delivery Jobs?